The Arsenio Hall Show: Ratings and reception

 The debut episode beat out all late night shows in viewership that evening.
 However, after its premiere week in September 2013, the show's record-setting ratings dropped 40% (falling from an average 1.5 rating to 0.4 with 18–49 target audiences).
 While ratings spiraled downward, show executives were optimistic.

 Critical reactions to the updated show were mixed since its premiere week.
 According to Media Life Magazine, Hall's flashy, edgy and laid-back approach to late-night talk shows in the early 1990s was having little effect on audiences after its reincarnation.
 The New York Times reported the show had much familiarity and that "Mr. Hall's return to the screen was mostly a little sad.
 He is better than this and deserved a more convincing comeback."
 While also reporting Hall's talk show is similar to his original series, Variety gave a better review/reception of the revived show, stating "while he might not be the hippest guy in late-night anymore, Arsenio 2.0 can still emerge as a survivor".

-In 2013, the Orange County Register described the original run of show as "energenic, groundbreaking", and a "cultural phenomenon, noting Hall's confident personality, diverse guests and musical acts, and the parodies that have been inspired by the show since it first aired.
+In 2013, The Orange County Register described the original run of show as "energetic, groundbreaking", and a "cultural phenomenon, noting Hall's confident personality, diverse guests and musical acts, and the parodies that have been inspired by the show since it first aired.